slippy-web-dev/bug-hunt/README.md

 Append to 127.0.0.1:8000

-- /admin
+- /admin/
-  - This is to access the admin login page
+  - This is to access the Django admin login page
+  - Dev use only!!
-- /app
+- /app/index/
   - Webapp's index and main entry point

 ### Creating an Admin User